dream-gcm/usermanual/source/Chapter3.md

 * `W2G2W_sector_mean.f` - uses the model’s spectral analysis code to do geographical  manipulations on spectral data in grid space, notably the sector mean.
 * `zonal_mean+WN123.f` - takes the zonal mean of the input data, with options to also make it symmetric about the equator, and to retain wavenumbers 1, 1 and 2 or 1,2 and 3.

-ii) prep_cyc
+ii) `/prep_cyc/`

 A small number of fortran programs specifically focussed on computing cycles.
-The names of these programs are quite self explanatory (except the ones that refer to components of the annual cycle CT, TT, MC and CC which are highly specialised).
+The names of these programs are quite self explanatory (except the ones that refer to components of the annual cycle CT, TT, MC and CC which are highly specialised):

-annual_cycle_spec/grid - calculates the mean annual cycle from a sequence - note that there is no smoothing filter applied in this code, that is done separately afterwards using cyclic_running_mean_spec/grid.
+* `annual_cycle_spec/grid` - calculates the mean annual cycle from a sequence - note that there is no smoothing filter applied in this code, that is done separately afterwards using cyclic_running_mean_spec/grid.

-composite_n_day_cycle_spec/grid - used for diagnosing aggregate cyclic responses to cyclic forcing (like the MJO) in long model runs.
+* `composite_n_day_cycle_spec/grid` - used for diagnosing aggregate cyclic responses to cyclic forcing (like the MJO) in long model runs.

-iii) prep_fan
+iii) `/prep_fan/`

 Scripts and programs for preparing idealised forcing anomalies.
 First look at makefan.ksh.
 It compiles and runs makefan.f to produce a gridpoint forcing anomaly for either temperature or vorticity.
-This is then spectrally analysed at T42 using specanANOMT42.f and written to a file called temp_fan.b (to be renamed as needed).
-T31 anomalies can be made by changing the parameters and using specanANOMT31.f (or by downscaling the T42 result using truncate_T42toT31.f).
+This is then spectrally analysed at T42 using `specanANOMT42.f` and written to a file called temp_fan.b (to be renamed as needed).
+T31 anomalies can be made by changing the parameters and using `specanANOMT31.f` (or by downscaling the T42 result using `truncate_T42toT31.f`).

-The program makefan.f starts from scratch and can be edited for the desired properties of the forcing anomaly.
+The program `makefan.f` starts from scratch and can be edited for the desired properties of the forcing anomaly.
 It will take the form of an ellipse with a cosine squared bell shaped horizontal distribution.
 You can specify its location and radius in x and y directions, its heating rate and its vertical profile.
-Examples are given in the file Notes_for_forcing_anomalies.rtf.
+Examples are given in the file `Notes_for_forcing_anomalies.rtf`.

-More complex shapes can be defined from gridpoint input using makefan_ReadGrid.f and sequences of forcing can be produced using makefan_seq.f.
+More complex shapes can be defined from gridpoint input using makefan_ReadGrid.f and sequences of forcing can be produced using `makefan_seq.f`.
 The model will read through a forcing anomaly sequence at a user-defined rate until it reaches the end and then it will repeat to give a cyclic forcing anomaly.

-iv) prep_lsm
+iv) `/prep_lsm/`

 Code for creating the land-sea mask in model format from gridpoint data

-v) prep_seq
+v) `/prep_seq/`

 Basic code for creating the ERA-interim dataset as a sequential binary file in the model format.

-vi) prep_sst
+vi) `/prep_sst/`

-Code for manipulating and visualising SST data and idealised SST anomalies.
+Code for manipulating and visualising SST data and idealised SST anomalies:

-check_grid_SST.f reads binary SST data in model format and prints it on the screen to check it’s OK.
+* `check_grid_SST.f reads binary SST data in model format and prints it on the screen to check it’s OK.

-makessta.f creates an elliptical SST anomaly in model grid format in a similar way to makefan.f
+* `makessta.f` creates an elliptical SST anomaly in model grid format in a similar way to makefan.f